grocy/docs/tutorials/food.md

 ![Stock Overview](/images/stockoverview.png)

 ## Manage master data
 When you start a fresh Grocy installation you have to start by setting up your database.
-This is done form the `manage master data` menu.
+This is done from the `manage master data` menu.

 <img src="https://github.com/grocy/docs/blob/4da24a279402d8ef01151d3e7f32c8712d0eb0d1/images/masterdatamenu.png" width="25%"></img>